DeveshS02/GITWORKSHOP_website/README.md

 # GITWORKSHOP_website
 Student website developed by 4 students of IIITV ICD.
-This is the main website fork and make changes here
+This is the Beta website fork and make changes here before commiting to main branch.